 Dyeing yarn has to fit in around family life, which is why the studio lives in my garden!
 If I’m home in the evening then I’ll be back and forth between the kitchen and the studio, adding dye to pots in between cooking dinner.
 Most of my yarns are kettle dyed, and they don’t usually mind much if it takes me 20 minutes to get back to them instead of 5.

 5. What are the best bits and the worst bits of your job?

 The best bit is playing with colours.
 I particularly like when someone comes with a photo or idea and asks me to create it in yarn.
 I think my least favourite part is mixing up the dye stocks, for some reason that always seems like a bit of a chore.

 Dublin Dye Co.
 Swing Sock Gradients

-6. We know you love all your bases but what are your favorite yarn bases to dye with and knit with?
+6. We know you love all your bases but what are your favourite yarn bases to dye with and knit with?

-7. Out of all the projects that you have knit, what is your favorite?
+7. Out of all the projects that you have knit, what is your favourite?

 8. How do you deal with working by yourself while dyeing?
 How do you stay motivated and enthusiastic?

 I don’t spend big blocks of time in the studio, it’s always in and out from the house so it’s not too solitary (my house is rarely quiet!)
 But sometimes I just am not motivated, and then I do what I need to keep things going filling orders (etsy and wholesale) as they come in, and otherwise take a bit of a break.
 I spent a lot of time and effort on the business last year… and wore myself out in the process.
 So I’ve let it take a bit of a back seat recently, and I’m playing around a bit more with some different things that interest me.
 New yarns, new colours, and the Irish Dye Junkies market have encouraged and motivated me.
 That’s also how the mini skeins got started, I wanted to try something a little different.